Sushrut Badhe: Bhagavad Gita: Rhythm of Krishna

 His book Bhagavad Gita: Rhythm of Krishna, which presents a rhymed rendition of all the shlokas of the Gita, is multi-layered, offering both practical and metaphysical knowledge.
-Bhagavad Gita: Rhythm of Krishna also serves as the reference book for Krishna's Butter Classroom Gita module for children, presenting all 700 verses of the Gita in the form of English poems.
+Bhagavad Gita: Rhythm of Krishna also is the reference book for Krishna's Butter Classroom Gita module for children, presenting all 700 verses of the Gita in the form of English poems.

 This earned him a place in the Limca Book of Records.
 The unique aspect of this translation is that it preserves the rhythm and rhyme of the original Sanskrit version in English.

 In 2021, as part of a philosophical exploration in the Journal of Religion & Health, Sushrut Badhe co-authored a paper titled "COVID‑19, Moral Injury and the Bhagvad Gita" with neurologist Dr. Sunil Narayan and psychiatrist Dr. Bindu Menon.
 The study explored the four Ds—Detachment, Duty, Doership, and Dhyana (meditation)—from the Gita for their relevance to healthcare workers (HCWs) facing moral and psychological distress.